Thank you! Your submission has been received!

 Conclusion

-Servitization represents a significant opportunity for OEMs willing to embrace change and innovate beyond traditional product sales.
-With Flex83, an integrated platform that combines products with services, OEMs can unlock new revenue streams, differentiate themselves in the market, and produce stronger customer relationships.
+Servitization represents a significant opportunity for businesses willing to embrace change and innovate beyond traditional product sales.
+With an AIoT platform businesses can unlock new revenue streams, differentiate themselves in the market, and produce stronger customer relationships.
 Transitioning to a servitization model requires careful planning, investment, and a willingness to adapt.
-However, by following proven methods and focusing on building the necessary capabilities, OEMs can navigate the challenges of servitization and emerge as leaders in their industries.

 Nishant Puri